uel/competition1/README.md

-## Solution to the competetive task of my algorithms and datastructures course in C
+## Competition task algorithms and datastructures